Pension Term Assurance

 Why is it no longer available?

-Not long after the initial policy change, the government decided that allowing pension term assurance policies to be purchased was costing far too much and, in December 2006, the practise was ended altogether.
+Not long after the initial policy change, the government decided that allowing pension term assurance policies to be purchased was costing far too much and, in December 2006, the practice was ended altogether.

 Anyone who already had an active pension term assurance policy was allowed to keep it, tax breaks and all, but new customers could no longer open one up.